 So how do you find out why you were born?

-Trust that you really do have a higher purpose
+Trust that you really do have one!

 Just because you haven’t discovered it yet, it doesn’t mean you won’t!
 Don’t beat yourself up.
 Instead, see any ‘wrong turns’ as an opportunity to figure out what you don’t want.
-Know that some of the most purpose-filled people are those who have reinvented themselves time and time again.
+Know that some of the most aligned people are those who have reinvented themselves time and time again.

 Listen to your inner knowing